cougargrades/api/README.md

 ## Project Status

-Currently, the entire CougarGrades.io stack near finished with a major site overhaul.
+Currently, the entire CougarGrades.io stack is near finished with a major site overhaul.
 This means that the code you find here may not look like the live website.

 | Project                                                                              	| Version 	| Status                                                              	| URL                                       	|
 |--------------------------------------------------------------------------------------	|---------	|---------------------------------------------------------------------	|-------------------------------------------	|